 VIII.
 Internet processing or use of personal data

-If you wish to prevent us from storing cookies on your device, your web browser or device may provide you with settings to do so.
-You may find an instruction on how to change your settings in the help section of your browser or device.
+If you wish to prevent us from storing cookies on your device, you may use our consent management tool at the top of the page.
+Alternatively, your web browser or device may provide you with settings to do so. you find an instruction on how to change your settings in the help section of your browser or device.
 The respective settings only apply to the device you are currently using.
 If you use another device, change your web browser or reinstall your browser you may have to change the respective settings again.
-Please, be aware that not accepting cookies may lead to you not being able to use our Site and all its functions.
+Please, be aware that not accepting cookies may lead to you not being able to use our Site and all its functions.”